mccanne/sharkfest/README.md

 ```
 Leverage the simplicity of JSON.
 * *Zed is a superset of JSON*
-* The human-readable form of Zed is called ZSON
+* The human-readable form of Zed is called *ZSON*
-* E.g., take Zed as input and pretty-print it:
+* E.g., we'll take JSON/ZSON as input and pretty-print it:
 ```
 echo '{"s":"hello","val":1,"a":[1,2],"b":true}' | zq -Z -
 ```